 LVW helps beginning and experienced writers find critique groups, including Greensburg Writers' Group, that provide safe places for writers to share their work and solid advice on how to improve it.
 LVW has partnered with other local cultural institutions, including Ligonier Valley Library, Greensburg-Hempfield Area Library, Fort Ligonier, and the Westmoreland Museum of American Arts.

 All LVW events are open to the public; many are free.
 For several years, LVW hosted a book fair at Ligonier Valley Library each August.
-Now Mary Ann Mogus sells books published by LVW members and other local authors at the Book Nook, part of Craftique in Greensburg.
 Every summer from 1986 through 2014 the Ligonier Valley Writers’ Conference featured award-winning writers who were also skilled teachers.
 Among our many wonderful faculty members were Lori Jakiela, Chris Rodell, Kathleen George, Jim Daniels, Jennifer Haigh, Chuck Kinder, Lee Gutkind, Jan Beatty, and Greg Joseph of The Clarks teaching songwriting.